Call of Duty: Black Ops 4: Development

-According to a report from Kotaku editor Jason Schreier, Treyarch originally planned for Black Ops 4 to have a campaign, titled "Career", continuing from the story of Call of Duty: Black Ops III.
+According to a report from Kotaku editor Jason Schreier, Treyarch originally planned for Black Ops 4 to have a campaign, titled "Career", continuing from the story of Call of Duty: Black Ops III (2015).
 It would have been set in a 2070s post-apocalyptic world where four players could progress through the story, split into teams of two (with an option for solo players to play with AI bots).
 However, in early 2018, the team decided to cancel the campaign mode due to technical concerns, timing, and negative playtesting feedback.
 Combined with publisher Activision's decision to release the game in October, the team resorted to creating the Blackout battle royale mode as a replacement for the traditional campaign.

 In August 2022, assets and details of the Career mode were leaked online, revealing further details of the story which featured two major opposing factions, the World United Nations and the Free People's Army.
-Gameplay would include PVP and PVE sections, abilities similar to those from Black Ops 3, side-objectives, and companion characters based on the same game's multiplayer specialists.
+Gameplay would include PVP and PVE sections, abilities similar to those from Black Ops III, side-objectives, and companion characters based on the same game's multiplayer specialists.

-According to a report from Insider Gaming, Treyarch intended for the multiplayer in Black Ops 4 to be similar to hero shooters such as Overwatch.
-Due to negative feedback from playtesters in early 2018, the Multiplayer was reworked to be more familiar to resonate with the Call of Duty community.
-Changes included reimplementing Scorestreaks, removing an all-new Escalation system, scaling back the Specialist systems and a re-introduction of Pick 10 and traditional perks.
-War mode, from Call of Duty: WWII, was also planned for the game but ultimately scrapped.